facebook/react-native-website/website/blog/2024-10-23-the-new-architecture-is-here.md

 Finally, since the old architecture kept a single copy of the UI using the native hierarchy, and mutated that copy in place, layout could only be computed on a single thread.
 This made it impossible to process urgent updates like user inputs, and layout could not be read synchronously, such as reading in a layout effect to update the position of a tooltip.

 All of these problems meant that it was not possible to properly support React’s concurrent features.
-To solve these problems, the New Architecture includes three main parts:
+To solve these problems, the New Architecture includes four main parts:

 - The New Native Module System
 - The New Renderer